A Complete Guide to InfoFi: Kaito, Polymarket, Cookie3, Galxe

 - How to get airdrops from many protocols

 The rise of AI has increased demand for high-quality content created by humans, which became one of the key reasons for InfoFi’s popularity in 2025.
-This guide will help you understand what InfoFi is, why it matters, and which projects are leading the sector.
-You’ll also learn how to earn from InfoFi by sharing knowledge, building reputation, and getting airdrops from many protocols.

 What is InfoFi?

-InfoFi, short for Information Finance, is an emerging sector within DeFi that focuses on tokenizing user attention, content, and reputation, turning them into monetizable assets.
+InfoFi, short for Information Finance, is an emerging sector within DeFi that focuses on tokenizing user attention, content, and reputation, which turns them into monetizable assets.
 The concept was first introduced by Vitalik Buterin in November 2024.
 He described InfoFi as a discipline where: “You start from a fact that you want to know, and then deliberately design a market to optimally elicit that information from market participants.”

 The InfoFi sector can be divided into sub-categories based on user behavior and value flow.